epfl-ada/ada-2023-project-klech/README.md

 2. Abstract

 LLMs are trained to interact as humans do, but do they think like humans as well?
+More specifically, can an LLM emulate through behavior the same thinking underpinning human semantic maps?
-To answer this question, we will enlist Falcon 7B as a participant in Wikispeedia and evaluate its performance across the most popular origin-goal page pairs previously played by humans.
-Our analysis will first parse Falcon 7B's decisions for human 'readability' - that is, we will employ word embeddings, TF-IDF vectorization on page content, and auxiliary prompts to determine if we, as humans, can justify Falcon 7B's chosen paths.
-Next, we will compare Falcon 7B's paths to human paths, measuring levels of similarity in navigation decisions, time-to-goal, learning rate, and rates of 'course correction', thereby gauging how closely Falcon 7B emulates human strategization and ex-ante semantic mapping.
-Finally, we will ask Falcon 7B to evaluate semantic concept distances based on the original Wikispeedia-derived semantic scores, determing whether it is in agreement with humans' ex-post semantic mappings.
+To answer this question, we will enlist ChatGPT as a participant in Wikispeedia and evaluate its performance across a subset of popular but meaningfully diverse origin-goal page pairs previously played by humans.
+Our analysis will first parse ChatGPT's decisions for human 'readability' - that is, we will employ BART embeddings, TF-IDF vectorization on page content, and auxiliary prompts to determine if we, as humans, can justify ChatGPT's chosen paths.
+Next, we will compare ChatGPT's paths to human paths, measuring levels of similarity in rounds-to-goal, 'zoom-in' / 'zoom-out', and rates of 'course correction', thereby quantifying ChatGPT's proximity to human strategization and ex-ante semantic mapping.
+Finally, we will employ ChatGPT to evaluate semantic concept distances based on human-derived Wikispeedia semantic scores, quantifying its level of ex-post agreement with humans semantic mapping.

 3. Research Questions

 In the context of Wikispeedia:
-- Does Falcon 7B pursue page-paths that are sensical to human researchers?
+- Does ChatGPT pursue page-paths that are sensical to human researchers?
-- Can Falcon 7B explain its Wikispeedia decisions in a way that is sensical to human researchers?
+- Is the answer to the previous question robust across Wikispeedia games related to different semantic concepts or of varying difficulty (as measured by average human rounds-to-goal)?
-- Does Falcon 7B employ the same 'zoom-out' to hub, 'zoom-in' to spoke Wikispeedia strategy as humans?
+- Does ChatGPT employ the same 'zoom-out' to hub, 'zoom-in' to spoke Wikispeedia strategy as humans?
-- How does Falcon 7B's rounds-to-goal compare to human players?
+- How does ChatGPT's rounds-to-goal compare to human players?
-- How often does Falcon 7B 'backtrack' compared to humans?
+- How often does ChatGPT 'backtrack' compared to humans?

 4. Proposed Additional Datasets

-The only external dataset will be composed of the paths Falcon 7B selects when participating in the Wikispeedia game.
+The chief external dataset will be composed of the paths ChatGPT selects when participating in the Wikispeedia game.
-This data will be developed using a stable, curated prompt deployed iteratively to Falcon 7B via a HuggingFace Transformers API in Python and Google Collab.
+This data will be developed using a stable, curated prompt deployed iteratively and manually to chat.openai.com.
-We will first select a subset of the most popular origin-goal Wikipedia page pairs played by humans (e.g. Asteroids-Vikings).
-Then, we will deploy the following prompt iteratively: "Which concept is closest to <GOAL_CONCEPT> in the following set: <LINK_1>, <LINK_2>, ..., <LINK_N> ?"
+We have sampled a subset of popular origin-goal Wikipedia page pairs played by humans (e.g. Asteroids-Vikings) while ensuring variation in average (human) rounds-to-goal, game completion rates, and topic category.
+To have ChatGPT 'play' these game pairs, we will deploy the following prompt iteratively:

+"Which concept is closest to <GOAL_CONCEPT> in the following set: <LINK_1>, <LINK_2>, ..., <LINK_N> ?"

 Above, <GOAL_CONCEPT> is the final page goal and <LINK_i> refers to the ith link among a given Wikispeedia page's N links.
-In a given game, <GOAL_CONCEPT> will be stable, the initial <LINK_i> set will be pulled from the starting Wikipedia page for an origin-goal pair, and each subsequent turn's <LINK-i> set will be pulled from Falcon 7B's most recent concept (Wikipedia page) selection.
+In a given game, <GOAL_CONCEPT> will be stable, the initial <LINK_i> set will be pulled from the starting Wikipedia page for an origin-goal pair, and each subsequent turn's <LINK_i> set will be pulled from ChatGPT's most recent concept (Wikipedia page) selection.

-We arrive at this prompt following a development phase evaluating five possibilities.
+We arrive at ChatGPT online and this prompt following a development phase evaluating other possibilities.
 Analysis of these possibilities (and justification of our selection) can be found in _analysisfile_.ipynb.

-We select Falcon 7B Instruct as our LLM for its .
-We may add more LLMs to our data provided we have the time.

-Finally, we expect to have _ games played by Falcon 7B across _ origin-goal pairs - the _ most popular pairs played by human players - for our final analysis.
+Finally, we expect to have 300 games played by ChatGPT across 10 origin-goal pairs in our final analysis.

 5. Methods